pamulapati/rosette-nameindex-clouderasearch/README.md

 Install Rosette on all the Solr nodes of the CDH cluster.
 To do this, you’ll need to unzip the SDK and Documentation files to the same directory (which we will call BT_ROOT) and then copy the license file to the BT_ROOT/rlp/rlp/licenses subdirectory.

-You must include a Java property setting that points to the root of a Rosette SDK,.
+You must include a Java property setting that points to the root of a Rosette SDK.
 You can achieve this in Cloudera Manager, by searching “Java Configuration Options for Solr Server”  and appending the existing value with  -Dbt.root=<BT_ROOT> (e.g. -Dbt.root=/usr/bt/rlp).
 Click “Save Changes” and restart your Solr services.

 ![Alt text](/screenshots/cm_setting.png?raw=true "Optional Title")